-Accreditation is a voluntary, nongovernmental peer review process that strives to ensure quality and accountability and encourage programmatic improvement.
+Accreditation is a voluntary, nongovernmental peer review process that strives to ensure quality, accountability, and programmatic improvement.
 By requesting accreditation, the sponsoring institution of the degree program agrees to be assessed against the Standards.
 The sponsoring institution of an accredited program must comply with these Standards and use them to examine, improve upon, and report on its program's growth and achievement.
+Additionally, accredited programs must comply with CAATE Policies and Procedures.

-Accreditation involves a collegial process of self-review and peer review, incorporating three major activities:
+Accreditation involves a collegial process of self and peer review, incorporating three major activities:

-- 1. A self-evaluation (self-study) by an institution or program using the Standards in submission of a self-study report to the CAATE. - 2.
-A peer review of the self-study and the institution during a site review to confirm the accuracy of the self-study and gather additional evidence of quality. - a.
-All programs submitting a self-study are required to pay the comprehensive programmatic review fee with the submission of the self-study.
-An invoice will be emailed to the program director in early June and can be paid by check or with credit card. - 3.
-A recommendation by the Review Committee, following thorough review of the Peer Review Report, to the CAATE Commission, which will make a final decision regarding accreditation.
+- 1. A self-evaluation (self-study) by an institution or program using the Standards to submit a self-study report to the CAATE. - 2.
+A peer review of the self-study and the institution during a site review to confirm the accuracy of the self-study and gather additional evidence of quality.
+(All programs submitting a self-study are required to pay the comprehensive programmatic review fee with the submission of the self-study.
+An invoice will be emailed to the program director in early June and can be paid by check or with credit card.) - 3.
+A recommendation by the Professional Program Accreditation, following thorough review of the Peer Review Report, to the CAATE Commission, which will make a final decision regarding accreditation.

-The Pursuing and Maintaining Accreditation of Professional Athletic Training Programs document is organized according to the following aspects of the accreditation process.
+Standards and Procedures for Accreditation of Professional Programs in Athletic document is organized according to the following aspects of the accreditation process.